hj151mids/721Proj1/README.md

 When one clicks on the apprunner link, they will be able to see the webpage summoned and do basic multiplication in the web-browser.
 As for testing, I set up github actions to complete the continuous integration for me.
 And in the test_main.py file, unit tests are conducted to check if the code runs fine.
+Check out the webapp deployed by Apprunner using this link: https://tkwkrbyf6z.us-east-2.awsapprunner.com If you would like to use calculator for multiplication, use this link: https://tkwkrbyf6z.us-east-2.awsapprunner.com/multiply/2/4
+Thank you very much!